Commitment to Equity, Diversity and Inclusion

 Advisory Committee on Equity, Diversity and Inclusion Policy

 The Advisory Committee on Equity, Diversity and Inclusion Policy is mandated to advise the governance committees and TIPS on implementing measures to increase equity, diversity and inclusion in all programs administered by TIPS.
-The committee also reviews the applications submitted to the annual equity recognition process and provides a recommendation to the Secretariat as to which institutions should be recognized.
+The committee also reviews the applications submitted to the annual equity recognition process and provides a recommendation to TIPS as to which institutions should be recognized.

 The committee’s membership includes diverse stakeholders with a wide mix of backgrounds and competencies.
 When performing their duties, committee members consider current research, best practices and the various contextual factors in which the programs operate.